Back To Main Menu

 Bringing Artistic Vision to Life

-The arts and cultural industry is a vibrant sector that is growing exponentially in this decade, and a diploma in Arts Management will equip you with the critical business, technical and communication skills to be an accomplished arts manager.
+The arts and cultural industry is a vibrant sector that is growing exponentially in this decade, and a Diploma in Arts Management will equip you with the critical business, technical and communication skills to be an accomplished arts manager.

 Equipped with the Diploma in Arts Management, you will go on to play a significant role in arts and cultural organisations, projects, festivals and events.
 You will analyse arts issues from all aspects to make important decisions; develop and execute innovative marketing and fundraising campaigns; have a keen understanding of the legal terms and government policies pertaining to the arts; and utilise a variety of digital platforms and software to contribute to the continued success and sustainability of arts organisations and institutions.